What was said on the internet

 It really boils down to knowing that GE is not a measurement of skills, such as a measure of decoding.
 It is just a raw score, the number of items answered correctly correct under an umbrella of items and cannot be used in diagnosis or IEP development and certainly not to measure change over time.

 So, when it is explained to you that the scores are not sufficient for making any major decisions, you now know why that is being said.
-And, if you are told that they can be used for things, you know they cannot.
-You will know that that person is lacking the understanding of GE and AE scores as you do, and you should question the usefulness of the entire report.
+And, if you are told that they can be used for major decision making, you know they cannot.
+You will also know that person is lacking the understanding of GE and AE scores, as you now do, and that you should question the usefulness of the entire report.